Flying Eagle cent: Release, production, and collecting

 The Philadelphia Mint released the new cents to the public on May 25, 1857.
 In anticipation of large popular demand, Mint authorities built a temporary wooden structure in the courtyard of the Philadelphia facility.
 On the morning of the date of release, hundreds of people queued, one line for those exchanging Spanish silver for cents, the other for those bringing in old copper cents and half cents.
 From 9 am, clerks paid out cents for the old pieces; outside the Mint precincts, early purchasers sold the new cents at a premium.
-Snowden wrote to Guthrie, "the demand for them is enormous … we had on hand this morning $30,000 worth, that is three million pieces.
+Snowden wrote to Guthrie, "the demand for them is enormous … we had on hand this morning $30,000 worth (equal to $ today), that is three million pieces.
 Nearly all of this amount will be paid out today."
-The 1856 specimen became publicly known about the time of issuance, and had the public checking their pocket change; 1856 small cents sold for as much as $2 by 1859.
+The 1856 specimen became publicly known about the time of issuance, and had the public checking their pocket change; 1856 small cents sold for as much as $2 (equal to $ today) by 1859.
 The public interest in the new cents set off a coin collecting boom: in addition to seeking the rare 1856 cent, some tried to collect sets of large cents back to 1793, and found they would have to pay a premium for the rarer dates.

 The Mint had trouble striking the new design.
 This was due to the hard copper-nickel alloy and the fact that the eagle on one side of the piece was directly opposite parts of the reverse design; efforts to bring out the design more fully led to increased die breakage.
 Many Flying Eagle cents show weaknesses, especially at the eagle's head and tail, which are opposite the wreath.
 In 1857, Snowden suggested the replacement of the eagle with a head of Christopher Columbus.
 Longacre replied that as there had been objections to proposals to place George Washington on the coinage, there would also be opposition to a Columbus design.
 Despite the difficulties, the 17,450,000 Flying Eagle cents struck at Philadelphia in 1857 constituted the greatest production of a single coin in a year at a U.S. mint to that time.

 In 1858, the Mint tried to alleviate the breakage problem using a new version of the cent with a shallower relief.
 This attempt led to the major variety of the series, as coins of the revised version have smaller letters in the inscriptions than those struck earlier.
 The two varieties are about equally common, and were probably struck side by side for some period as the Mint used up older dies.
 Efforts to conserve dies were the probable cause of another variety, the 1858/7, as 1857-dated dies were overstruck to allow them to be used in the new year.